oooook0/Big-Data/BD_Assignment1/README.md

 # Assignment A

-The problem itself has been uploaded.
+The problem itself has been uploaded in material folder.

 #### MPI tutorial
 https://mpi4py.scipy.org/docs/usrman/tutorial.html